Kingxukai/linux/Documentation/kbuild/gcc-plugins.rst

 **$(src)/scripts/gcc-plugins**

-	This is the directory of the GCC plugins.
+	This is the woke directory of the woke GCC plugins.

 **$(src)/scripts/gcc-plugins/gcc-common.h**